deepin-community/cargo/src/doc/src/reference/config.md

 ##### `build.rustdocflags`
 * Type: string or array of strings
 * Default: none
-* Environment: `CARGO_BUILD_RUSTDOCFLAGS` or `RUSTDOCFLAGS`
+* Environment: `CARGO_BUILD_RUSTDOCFLAGS` or `CARGO_ENCODED_RUSTDOCFLAGS` or `RUSTDOCFLAGS`

 Extra command-line flags to pass to `rustdoc`.
-The value may be a array of strings or a space-separated string.
+The value may be an array of strings or a space-separated string.

-There are two mutually exclusive sources of extra flags.
+There are three mutually exclusive sources of extra flags.
 They are checked in order, with the first one being used:

+1. `CARGO_ENCODED_RUSTDOCFLAGS` environment variable.
-1. `RUSTDOCFLAGS` environment variable.
+2. `RUSTDOCFLAGS` environment variable.
-2. `build.rustdocflags` config value.
+3. `build.rustdocflags` config value.

 Additional flags may also be passed with the [`cargo rustdoc`] command.